 The battery charger portion of your power converter is fully automatic.
-When your R.V. is plugged into 120 VAC power the charger will automatically bring your battery to a full charge condition then taper off to a trickle charge to maintain full charge condition.
-Warning: Check your R.V. battery water level weekly.
+When your R.V. is connected to 120 VAC power the charger will automatically bring your battery up to a full charged condition and then taper down to a small trickle charge to maintain your battery.
+WARNING: Check your R.V. battery for water a minimum of once a week.

 CHARGE SENTINEL LIGHT (L.E.D.)
+MODEL PD-7231 ONLY.

 A visual indication of the amount of current that is charging your battery from the power converter.
 However, this is only an indication of a charge to the battery.
-If any problems occur with the charge sentinel light, you should put an ampmeter between the converter and battery to see if the charger is working correctly.
+If any problems occur with the charge sentinel light, you should put an ammeter between the converter and battery to see if the charger is working correctly.